It’s Mental Health Awareness Week.

 In contrast to most approaches to self-improvement, performance improvement or well-being, when we insightfully understand how it works, there is no need to change, fix or control our thoughts or feelings.
 They are shadows created by thought, and are, by definition, transient.

 Have you ever had the experience of really feeling stressed ‘about’ a situation in your life, and then find that half an hour later, or the next day, you feel completely differently about it – even though nothing about your circumstances has changed?
-All that’s happened is that your thinking about it has shifted, and it just doesn’t look the same to you now as it did before.
+All that’s happened, according to this luxury rehab Sarasota, is that your thinking about it has shifted, and it just doesn’t look the same to you now as it did before.

 To function at our absolute best, all we need to do is allow the system to operate as designed.
 Thought takes form as fresh ideas, creative possibilities, and we move forward with common sense and a sort of ‘wisdom within.’
 It’s a great design.